 - Tie a small piece of string around a screw and screw it into the wall at the center point.

 - Pull the other end of the string taut and tie it around another screw, which you’ll drill into the very corner of the wall.
 Get it as far into the corner as you can.

 Once you’ve got the angles written down, head to your jigsaw and trace the angles onto the end of your piece of wood.
-Remember that you want the two angles you’re cutting to add up to 90 degrees, but unless your wall is perfectly square, it won’t be split perfectly!
+Remember that you want the two angles you’re cutting to add up to 90 degrees.
+But, unless your wall is perfectly square (which, it isn’t), it won’t be split perfectly!
 You’ll have different angles on each side of the board.